York engine sheds and locomotive works: 1964 allocation

 Note that almost all the small tank engines such as the J77 class have been replaced by diesel shunters of class 03,04 and class 08.
-42 years after the first survey, York still had an allocation of NER locomotives – 2 x J27 and 5 x B16.
-As well as the main line diesels there were some powerful steam freight locomotives allocated to York such as the WD and 9F class.
-Total allocation at this time was 166 locomotives.
+42 years after the first survey, York still had an allocation of NER locomotives – 2 × J27 and 5 × B16.
+As well as the main line diesels, there were some powerful steam freight locomotives allocated to York, such as the WD and 9F classes.
+The total allocation at this time was 166 locomotives.